mahdicanfixit/lab-environment-ubuntu-hardening/README.md

 ## Step 4 attack surface reduction

-What we gonna do in this step is basically reducing any attack opportunities by enabling uncomplicated firewall aka UFW.
+What we are going to do in this step is basically reducing any attack opportunities by enabling uncomplicated firewall aka UFW.

 Linux tend to let anything talk to it so lets change that to make it only talk to the host. first lets start by typing ```sudo ufw status```